Homepage / Popular Bullion Refiners: Engelhard

 Extruding Bullion Bars - Process in which a metal or another material is forced through a series of dies to create a desired shape or shapes.
 Markings are usually stamped on the bar using a hammer or a press.
 Engelhard company markings on extruded bullion bars will look depressed or "sunken" into the bar.

-For those who are interested in Engelhard bullion serial numbers and mintage figures, 'All Engelhard' is the site you want.
+For those interested in Engelhard bullion serial numbers and mintage figures, 'All Engelhard' is the site you want.

 Furthermore, they made several silver bullion bars of odd sizes, including: